izjenie/pukis-monitor/replit.md

 ## Overview

-Pukis Monitoring is a business intelligence application for tracking daily sales performance across multiple outlets.
-The application enables daily sales data entry, performance analytics, and automated reporting for a food retail business.
+Pukis Monitoring is a business intelligence application for tracking daily sales performance and expenses across multiple outlets.
+The application enables daily sales data entry, expense management (daily and monthly), performance analytics, and automated reporting for a food retail business.
 It provides real-time dashboards showing revenue, gross margins, and sales trends with the ability to generate WhatsApp-formatted summaries for quick sharing.

-The system is designed with a mobile-first approach to support field operations, featuring touch-friendly inputs, clear data visualization, and efficient workflows for daily sales tracking.
+The system is designed with a mobile-first approach to support field operations, featuring touch-friendly inputs, clear data visualization, and efficient workflows for daily sales tracking and expense monitoring.

 ## User Preferences